-No Organisation Position Comments 1 National Council of Women of Australia Supports Option 1 Considers that without labelling the genetically engineered processing aid will deceive public.
+No. Organisation Position Comments 1 National Council of Women of Australia Supports Option 1 Considers that without labelling the genetically engineered processing aid will deceive public.
 Considers that this application is not technologically justifiable as other GE and non-GE lipases are available.
 Use of this lipase should not be approved because of its similarity to other applications.
 2 Public Health Services, Queensland Health Supports Option 2 Endorses ANZFA's approach regarding conditions of use such as a requirement to comply with specifications for identity and purity.
 3 Food Technology Association, Victoria Inc. Supports option 2.
-Supports provided there are no health and safety issues.
-Requests that they be maintained on the circulation list for any further changes in this matter.
+Supports this application .
 4 Public Health Directorate, Ministry of Health, NZ No comments Has no comments regarding this application